-CBP has proposed to scrap the substantial transformation approach in favor of the tariff shift application technique codified in the NAFTA making rules.
+CBP had proposed to scrap the substantial transformation approach in favor of the tariff shift application technique codified in the USMCA making rules.
 73 Federal Register 34485 (July 25, 2008).
-In the case of footwear the change, if adopted, will be of little significance.
+In the case of footwear, the change, had it been adopted, would have been of little significance.
 The traditional substantial transformation and tariff shift approaches reach the same practical results in most situations.
-The tariff shift rule for footwear is: "6401-6405 A change to heading 6401 through 6405 from any other heading outside that group, except from formed uppers."
+The tariff shift rule for footwear is "6401-6405 A change to heading 6401 through 6405 from any other heading outside that group, except from formed uppers."